This article was written for those people out there that demand a particular sounded out name for salvation.

-According to scripture when he was crucified there were signs posted behind him written in Greek, Latin, and Hebrew.
+According to scripture when he was crucified there were signs posted behind him written in Greek, Hebrew, and Latin.

 Luke 23:38 And a superscription also was written over him in letters of Greek, and Latin, and Hebrew, This is the King of the Jews.

 Matt 27:37 And set up over his head his accusation written, This is Iesous the King of the Jews.

 Mark 15:26 And the superscription of his accusation was written over, The King of the Jews.

 John 19:19 And Pilate wrote a title, and put [it] on the cross.
 And the writing was, Iesous of Nazareth the King of the Jews.

 John 19:20 This title then read many of the Jews: for the place where Iesous was crucified was nigh to the city: and it was written in Hebrew, [and] Greek, [and] Latin.